Passengers of the Titanic: Survivors and victims

 At 4:10 am, Carpathia arrived at the site of the sinking and began rescuing survivors.
 By 8:30 am, she picked up the last lifeboat with survivors and left the area at 08:50 bound for Pier 54 in New York City.
 Of the 712 passengers and crew rescued by the Carpathia, six, including first-class passenger William F. Hoyt, either died in a lifeboat during the night or on board the Carpathia the next morning, and were buried at sea.

 In the days following the sinking, several ships sailed to the disaster area to recover victims' bodies.
 The White Star Line chartered the cable ship Mackay-Bennett from Halifax, Nova Scotia, to retrieve bodies.
-Three other ships followed in the search: the cable ship Minia, the lighthouse supply ship Montmagny, and the sealing vessel Algerine.
+Three other ships followed in the search: the cable ship CS Minia, the lighthouse supply ship Montmagny, and the sealing vessel Algerine.
 Each ship left with embalming supplies, undertakers, and clergy.
 Upon recovery, each body retrieved by the Mackay-Bennett was numbered and given as detailed a description as possible to help aid in identification.
 The physical appearance of each body—height, weight, age, hair and eye colour, visible birthmarks, scars or tattoos, was catalogued and any personal effects on the bodies were gathered and placed in small canvas bags corresponding to their number.